Lawyers Protecting Your Vulnerable Loved Ones

 - Neighbors.
 If an elderly loved one lives alone, their neighbors may see an opportunity to exploit the loved one, especially if they have some access to the residence.

 How Can I Recognize Financial Elder Abuse in California?

-of an elder or dependent adult for a wrongful use or with intent to defraud, or both.
+Financial elder abuse can take many forms.
+The state of California defines financial elder abuse as action which results when a person takes, secretes, appropriates, obtains, or retains real or personal property of an elder or dependent adult for a wrongful use or with intent to defraud, or both.
 In other words, any deliberate effort to defraud, manipulate, or take advantage of a senior's financial assets will likely constitute financial elder abuse in the eyes of California law.

 Common examples of financial elder abuse include:

 - Theft.
 An abuser may “borrow” items and never return them or outright steal property.
 Deliberately “buying” an asset at a rate far below its actual value can also constitute theft in these situations.

 - Coercion.
 An abuser may attempt to force an elder to provide money or certain assets through violent means.
 Even threats of violence or the withholding of essential care constitute abusive conduct.
 Abusers can also attempt to coerce a senior to include them in their estate planning documents or list them as a beneficiary for their life insurance policy.

 - Continuous Demands.
 Trusted individuals in a senior's circles may attempt to exploit the elder's generosity and limited mental capacity by frequently asking for money or other assets.

 - Investment Schemes and Internet Scams.
 Many scammers specifically target the elderly in person and online.
 These abusers will work to convince seniors that they are offering an excellent investment opportunity or need their sensitive financial information for one reason or another.